culer5/Huntsville-Craft-Beer-Wine-Trail/README.md

 ## How to use
-Click here to try it out: ➡ https://culer5.github.io/Huntsville-Craft-Beer-Wine-Trail/ Click on any of the places on the map / sidebar for more information Type in the search bar if you only want to see a few of the places listed on the map to make it easier to spot.
+Click here to try it out: ➡ https://culer5.github.io/Huntsville-Craft-Beer-Wine-Trail/ Or download it directly as a ZIP file:
+Click on any of the places on the map / sidebar for more information Type in the search bar if you only want to see a few of the places listed on the map to make it easier to spot.